Book – Stillness is The Key (Summary)

-“Stillness is not an excuse to withdraw from the affairs of the world.
-Quite the opposite—it’s a tool to let you do more good for more people”
+“Stillness is not an excuse to withdraw from the world’s affairs.
+Quite the opposite—it’s a tool to let you do more good for more people.”

-One of the best lines in the book that shows stillness is not limited to monks anymore and is very much streamlined and is indeed need of the hour for each of us to lead a peaceful happy life.
+One of the best lines in the book that shows Stillness is not limited to monks anymore and is very much streamlined and is indeed the need of the hour for each of us to lead a peaceful, happy life.

-Ryan talks about the significance of stillness in our day-to-day life.
-I like his writing style and anyone who has read any of his books will testify to his frank way of putting across his point and giving straight advice.
+Ryan talks about the significance of Stillness in our day-to-day lives.
+I like his writing style, and anyone who has read any of his books will testify to his frank way of putting across his point and giving straight advice.

 About the Author –

 About the Book –

-Stillness is not only advocated by philosophy as the key to serene life and achieving what we want in life but also supported by science.
-Many types of research have been conducted on the advantages of stillness.
+Stillness is not only advocated by philosophy as the key to a serene life and achieving what we want in life but also supported by science.
+Many types of research have been conducted on the advantages of Stillness.
 The book promises to help readers find that key.

-Ryan defines Stillness to be able to steady while the world spins around you.
+Ryan defines Stillness as being able to steady while the world spins around you.
 To act without frenzy.
 To hear only what needs to be heard.
-To possess quietude— exterior and interior—on command.
+To possess quietude— exterior, and interior—on command.

-The book is divided into three parts and suggests achieving stillness in Mind, Spirit, and Body.
-He explains and suggests ways of achieving this through anecdotes and examples of famous philosophers, sportsmen, politicians, and emperors.
+The book is divided into three parts and suggests achieving Stillness in Mind, Spirit, and Body.
+He explains and offers ways of achieving this through anecdotes and examples of famous philosophers, athletes, politicians, and emperors.

-He goes on to explain how these people solved their concerns with principles suggested in the book and how we can use them to resolve our modern time’s concern of distraction and overload of information for a peaceful life.
+He explains how these people solved their concerns with principles suggested in the book and how we can use them to resolve our modern time’s concern of distraction and overload of information for a peaceful life.

 1) Being Present in the Moment –

-- This sounds very simple yet it is one of the most difficult thing in the time with full of distraction.
+- This sounds very simple, yet it is one of the most challenging things, full of distractions.
 Think about it.
-When was the last time you ever felt that you were in the moment or you got undivided attention from someone or vice versa.
+When was the last time you ever felt you were in the Moment or got undivided attention from someone?